 Humanity is more connected now than it has ever been before and will continue along that path.
 The concept of representation and the tools by which people can be represented, or more importantly, represent themselves, have increased tremendously.
 The capacity to organize massive numbers of people with a common goal has become a reality that governance systems must acknowledge.
-The Canadian truckers banding together to influence governance is a great example.
-The Irish fishermen banding together to dissuade the Russian superpower’s Naval exercises in their fishing grounds is another.
+The Canadian truckers banding together to influence governance in 2022 is a great example.
+Irish fishermen colluding to dissuade the Russian superpower’s Naval exercises in their fishing grounds in early 2022 is another.
 The Arab Spring occurred shortly after the introduction of smart phones to the world.
 This is happening.
 The power that can now be wielded by the congealing of human will across a disparate geographical landscape is astounding and has served to highlight the ineptitude of the current paradigm of government and overall human governance systems.

 I am not advocating against the election of representatives.
 I am advocating for a change in how elected officials represent their constituents.
 Staffers and lobbyists hold predominant influence over decisions made in Washington DC because of their placement and access while those without it – the general populace – is tremendously marginalized.
 Is there not an option for inclusion of the populace into governance?
 Such an option would create a much more politically literate culture because the governed would have actual skin in the game.
 Why is there no rigor being put toward the evolution of government systems that aligns with the evolution of culture?
 The propensity is to adopt old and failed systems in hope that something different will happen.
 Again, I am not talking about the issues that elected officials squabble over.
 I'm talking about the system of governance itself.
 If the experiment of The United States government was so effective hundreds of years ago why cannot we recreate and continue to evolve systems that align more to the evolution of culture and are more informed by the tools we have available to represent the people of our nation?
 Governance in the United States and many other nations is failing.
 And it will take all of us down with it unless something changes.